 Every dog is unique, and so are its grooming needs.
 How often it will need professional grooming depends on a wide variety of factors, such as its coat length, texture, and density.

-Dogs with short coats like Pugs or Dobermans may only need baths every four to six weeks.
+Dogs with short coats like Pugs or Dobermans may only need baths every 4 to 6 weeks.
 They can often get away with minimal brushing, and many won’t need to see a groomer for clipper cuts or trims.

-Double-coated dogs like Pomeranians, Huskies and Golden Retrievers shed their undercoat twice a year, leaving quite a mess in their wake.
+Double-coated dogs like Pomeranians, Huskies, and Golden Retrievers shed their undercoat twice a year, leaving quite a mess in their wake.
 In addition, since their coats are thicker, they are more prone to matting and must be properly groomed to prevent these painful knots.
-You will need to be diligent in grooming your double-coated breed at home, but they should see a qualified groomer every six to eight weeks for a shampoo and undercoat strip, too.
+You will need to be diligent in grooming your double-coated breed at home, but they should see a qualified groomer every 6 to 8 weeks for a shampoo and undercoat strip, too.

 Wiry-coated pups like Airedales or Wire Hair Fox Terriers have rough and bristly coats.
 They do not shed, but the dead hair can mat close to the skin, which can become problematic.
-Therefore, they should see a groomer for a trim every four to eight weeks.
+Therefore, they should see a groomer for a trim every 4 to 8 weeks.

 Breeds with silky coats, such as the Yorkshire Terrier or Lhasa Apso, have long and luxurious fur.
-Most groomers recommend having silky-haired breeds trimmed every four to six weeks.
+Most groomers recommend having silky-haired breeds trimmed every 4 to 6 weeks.